LostArtefacts/TRX/docs/05-game_flow/0-GLOBAL_PROPERTIES.md

     <td>Boolean</td>
     <td>
-      Forces enemies who are placed in the same position as pickup items to carry those items and drop them when killed, similar to TR2+.
+      Forces enemies who are placed in the same position as pickup items to carry those items and drop them when killed (OG TR2+ behavior).
 See
       <a href="./1-levels/4-ITEM_DROPS.md">Item drops</a> for full details.
     </td>
   </tr>